-This page provides a variety of resources regarding legal US online poker.
+This page provides a variety of resources regarding legal online poker. and other forms of regulated online gambling in the US.

-Get snapshots of the four open markets directly below, or:
+Get snapshots of the open markets directly below, or:

-If you are in a state with regulated real-money online poker, read on for your legal options in your state.
+If you are in a state with regulated real money online poker or casino games, read on for your legal options in your state.

 Online poker is currently regulated in three US states: